 Pupils are still working on the Early Learning Goals of the Early Years Foundation Stage Curriculum as they enter Year 1.
 There is a period in the Autumn Term where the majority of children progress to the National Curriculum.
 Throughout this period and beyond all children are still developing their phonic knowledge through the Read, Write, Inc Scheme and developing their fluency in reading through the our reading scheme that is matched to their phonic development.

 National requirements and school requirements are mapped out as a whole school and then individual year groups plan the curriculum for their pupils accordingly.
 The curriculum is underpinned by the school’s Core Values (Be Ready, Be Respectful, Be Safe) and these are taught on their own and through other areas of the curriculum, including PHSE and through assemblies.
 The spiritual, moral, social and cultural development of our pupils and their understanding of the core values of our society are woven through the curriculum.
 Mental health and well-being are an intrinsic part of school life.
 Children learn many different strategies and techniques to support their own well-being and to help our wider school community.

-The English curriculum is taught using the Centre for Literacy in Primary Education’s scheme – The Power of Reading.
-The scheme leads to fantastic attainment and engagement in reading and writing for all children.
+The English curriculum is built around the Centre for Literacy in Primary Education’s flagship project, The Power of Reading.
+The high quality texts used to deliver the curriculum lead to fantastic attainment and engagement in reading and writing for all children.
 Reading is an essential and integral part of our curriculum.
-Alongside this children experience lessons on grammar, punctuation, spelling and handwriting.
+Alongside this, children experience lessons on grammar, punctuation, spelling and handwriting.

 These subjects are taught in mixed ability groups in Key Stage 1 and Lower Key Stage 2 but there is targeted ability grouping in Year 6.
 In all year groups there are small group interventions in order to support pupils in gaining the key skills to become successful readers, writers and mathematicians.